Divine (rapper): 2014-2016: Rise to success

+2017-2019: Film contributions, departure from Sony Music India and debut album

-Divine also collaborated with Nucleya on another hit track, "Scene Kya Hai" off Nucleya's album Raja Baja.
+Divine collaborated with Nucleya on another hit track, "Scene Kya Hai" off Nucleya's album Raja Baja.
 He was featured on "Daru Daru" with Deep Jandu and Gangis Khan, his first commercially oriented song, which came out on 10 January 2017.
 His next solo single, "Farak", was released on 16 February 2017 and topped the Indipop charts on iTunes India.
 He appeared as a feature on the record City Slums by Indian-American rapper/singer/songwriter Raja Kumari in May 2017.
 City Slums was further certified triple platinum In India by IMI.
+Divine made his Bollywood debut in the film Mukkabaaz with the song "Paintra".
+The track was another collaboration with Nucleya and was released on 1 December 2017.

 In 2018, Divine terminated his contract with Sony Music India.
 He released a remix to Lil Pump's "Gucci Gang" called "Gully Gang" independently on 18 January 2018.
 The song was perceived well by both critics and fans and helped him garner more attention.
+He collaborated with famous Indian music director and singer Amit Trivedi for the Irrfan Khan-starring film Blackmail on the song "Badla", which was released on 16 March 2018 via T-Series.
+Divine also contributed to the soundtrack for Sacred Games, an Indian Netflix original series.
+It features his song "Jungli Sher" as well as "Kaam 25" produced by Indo-Canadian producer Phenom, which was made specifically for the series.
+Its music video was released on 14 June 2018 on both Divine's and Netflix's YouTube channels, with the version on Netflix featuring English subtitles.
 On 5 April 2018, he followed up with "One Side" produced by Byg Byrd.
-The video was produced by Red Bull Media House and came out on the rapper's own YouTube channel.
+The video was produced by Red Bull Media House and released on the rapper's own YouTube channel.